Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-workflow.md

 You can [create a text including variables](../settings/canned-responses.md#create-a-canned-response) for canned responses.

-A canned response with variables is called the same way as a [simple canned Response](#send-a-response), using the symbol `/`.
+A canned response with variables is called the same way as a [simple canned response](#send-a-response), by using the symbol `/`.
 When you select the canned response and press **Enter**, variables in the response will be replaced with values relevant to the current conversation.
 If any of the variables do not have values, you will receive a corresponding warning.